 - I gained my Psychology BSc from the University of York, where I also studied for my PhD under Professor Charles Hulme (graduating in 2003), working on verbal short-term memory and speech processing.
 I then worked as a post-doctoral researcher at University of Bristol (2003) and University of York (2003-2008), with Professors Alan Baddeley and Graham Hitch, exploring mechanisms underlying binding in working memory and attention.

-- I have served as Associate Editor at the journal Memory since 2013.
+- I currently serve as Associate Editor at the journal Psychonomic Bulletin & Review (since January 2020), having previously been Associate Editor at Memory between 2013-2019.
 I also co-convene the annual Working Memory Discussion Meeting, and regularly organise the annual Greater Yorkshire Memory Meeting.

 - MSc Cognitive Development & Disorders Co-ordinator

 - My research interests are broadly concerned with memory function in healthy populations and patient groups, examining how information is bound, maintained and utilized for further action, in working memory and long-term memory.